vicruz99/zenPriceTSA/README.md

 For more information consult:

-Vitória Cruz
+Vitória Cruz,
-Author of the dissertation
+Author of the dissertation,
 vicruz99@ua.pt

-Sónia Gouveia, PhD Researcher
+Sónia Gouveia, PhD Researcher,
-Supervisor of the dissertation sonia.gouveia@ua.pt.
+Supervisor of the dissertation, sonia.gouveia@ua.pt.